 - We must mark to market the purchased call options we use to fund the annual index credits on our index annuities based upon quoted market prices from related counterparties.
 We record the change in fair value of these options as a component of our revenues.
 Included within the change in fair value of the options is an element reflecting the time value of the options, which initially is their purchase cost declining to zero at the end of their one-year lives.
 In addition, change in fair value of derivatives also includes gains received at the expiration of the one year option terms and gains or losses upon early termination. - Under SFAS No. 133, the future annual index credits on our index annuities are treated as a "series of embedded derivatives" over the expected life of the applicable contracts.
 We are required to estimate the fair value of these embedded derivatives.
 Our estimates of the fair value of these embedded derivatives are based on assumptions related to underlying policy terms (including annual participation rates, asset fees, cap rates and minimum guarantees), index values, notional amounts, strike prices and expected lives of the policies.
-The change in fair value of embedded derivatives will not correspond to the change in fair value of the purchased options because the purchased options are one-year options while the options valued in the fair value of embedded derivatives cover the expected life of the contract which typically exceeds 10 years. - We adjust the amortization of deferred policy acquisition costs to reflect the impact of the items discussed above.
+The change in fair value of embedded derivatives increases with increases in volatility in the Indices and interest rates.
+The change in fair value of the embedded derivatives will not correspond to the change in fair value of the purchased options because the purchased options are one-year options while the options valued in the fair value of embedded derivatives cover the expected life of the contract which typically exceeds 10 years. - We adjust the amortization of deferred policy acquisition costs to reflect the impact of the items discussed above.